paglab/paglab.github.io/content/event/2025-11-06-workshop-bigstar/speakers/index.en.md

 ## Dr. Ittai Herrmann
 **The Hebrew University of Jerusalem, Israel**

-Dr. Ittai Herrmann is Senior Lecturer (Assistant Professor) and head of the Plant Sensing Laboratory at The Robert H. Smith Faculty of Agriculture, Food and Environment, The Hebrew University of Jerusalem.
+Dr. Ittai Herrmann is Senior Lecturer (Assistant Professor) and head of the Plant Sensing Laboratory at the Robert H. Smith Faculty of Agriculture, Food and Environment, The Hebrew University of Jerusalem.
 His research focuses on identifying relations between remotely sensed spectral, spatial and temporal data and morpho-physiological plant traits.
 The lab's work combines remote sensing with precision agriculture and high-throughput plant phenotyping to increase agricultural productivity while enhancing resource use efficiency.
 His expertise includes hyperspectral imaging, UAV-based remote sensing, and assessment of crop stress responses under dynamic environmental conditions and genetic diversity.

 ---